BezuidenhoutMC/SeeKAT/README.md

 # SeeKAT multibeam localiser

-• Reads in list of detections (RA,Dec,S/N) and PSF.
+• Reads in list of detections (RA, Dec, S/N) and the beam PSF.
+PSFs can be modelled using MOSAIC (https://github.com/wchenastro/Mosaic).

+• Computes a covariance matrix of the S/N value ratios, assuming 1-sigma Gaussian errors on each measurement.

-• Arranges beam PSFs appropriately relative to each other.
+• Models the aggregate beam response by arranging beam PSFs appropriately relative to each other.

-• Calculates localisation contours (+ 1 sigma errors) where ratio of PSFs match ratio of detections' S/N.

-• Adds probability distributions for each pair of beams to create a localisation likelihood map.
+• Calculates a likelihood distribution of obtaining the observed S/N in each beam according to the modelled response.

+• Plots the likelihood function over RA and Dec with 1-sigma uncertainty, overlaid on the beam coordinates and sizes.

 Usage: python SeeKAT.py -f {coordinates file} -p {.fits file} --r {PSF resolution} --o {fractional overlap}